Primespark24/MicroProcessorLanguageDesign/README.md

         "ora, c" will do abitwise OR of A and C into reg A, and its machine code is 10110001.
 Bits(0-2) are 1, which is the value of C, Bits(3-7) is the code required to call 'ora'.
         "inx, d" will increment the combined register DE, and its machine code is 00010011.
 Bits(0-2) are 3, which is the value of E, Bits(3-5) are 2, which is the value of D. Bits(6-7) are 00, which helps determine if the instruction is inx
         "dcx, b" will decrement the combined register BC, and its machine code is 00001011.
 Bits(0-2) are 3 which is the value of E, Bits(3-5) are 1 which is the value of C. Bits(6-7) are 00, which helps determine if the instruction is dcx

+        For the MOS 6502, the instructions are also 8-bits, they have the form aaabbbcc where a and c are opcodes and b defines the addressing mode
+        ORA deos a bitwise or with the bits on the accumulator and another value this looks like 000bbb01 where bb is 010 for immidatde mode, 001 fro zero-page fixed address, 011 for an absolute address etc.

 4. Find a high level block diagram of each of your processors.
 Include these diagrams in this document.
 Compare and contrast the high level designs for *two* of the processors your group researched.
 Here are questions that can help guide you in the comparison process.
 You may not be able to answer all the questions, but do your best for each of the two processors: